vatnz-dev/sops/docs/aerodromes/Class C/NZAA/Departures.md

 VFR departures from NZAA require ATC approval to start engines.

+See more about VFR departures here: [Auckland VFR Procedures](../NZAA/index.md#vfr-procedures)

 All VFR Procedures can be found on the [New Zealand AIP](https://www.aip.net.nz/assets/AIP/Aerodrome-Charts/Auckland-NZAA/NZAA_64.1.pdf)

 ### General Rules of Thumb: